jay-junjiewu/audio-equaliser/README.md

 3. **Gain Adjustment**:
    - Scales each band by a specified gain factor (in dB).
 4. **Audio Output**:
-   - Combines the processed frequency bands and outputs a `.wav` file
+   - Combines the processed frequency bands and outputs a `.wav` file.

 ## Contributing